zeusta/Docs/extensions/Guide By Functions/Magento 1/Gift Card.md

 ### Settings

-To configure default configurations and settings of the extension, please log in to **backend**, and then choose **Gift Card** tab under **Settings** menu.
+To configure default configurations and settings of the module, please log in to **backend**, and then choose **Gift Card** tab under **Settings** menu.
 Administrators can change parameters as follows:

  - **General** tab :